Improving the statistical efficiency of cross-conformal prediction: Problem setup and related work

 The solutions proposed here are based on recent results on the combination of p-values that exploit exchangeability and randomization \citep{gasparin2024combining}.
 The combination of p-values is not new in the statistical literature and dates back at least to \citet{fisher1948}.
 Fisher's method is based on the assumption of independence among the p-values, an assumption frequently violated in practical applications.
 Other works propose combination rules valid for arbitrarily dependent p-values; some examples are \citet{ruger1978}, \citet{morgenstern1980}, \citet{ruschendorf1982}, \citet{vovk2020}, and more recently \citet{vovk2022}.
 Clearly, these rules valid under arbitrary dependence come with a price in terms of statistical power.
 In other words, these methods for combining p-values are usually conservative since they have to protect against the worst-case scenario of dependence.
 The results in \citet{gasparin2024combining} are able to improve these rules valid under arbitrary dependence exploiting the exchangeability of the starting p-values and/or randomization.
 Their results are derived using extensions of Markov's inequality introduced in \citet{ramdas2023}.

 In the framework of conformal prediction, the combination (or ensembling) of p-values is used in \citet{carlsson2014aggregated}, \citet{toccaceli2017} and \citet{linusson2017}.
 Their empirical results indicate that Fisher's method is not a valid rule for combining p-values obtained from different splits or algorithms, whereas using rules valid under arbitrary dependence tends to be generally conservative.
 In particular, \citet{linusson2017} provides some intuitions suggesting that the empirical coverage of cross-conformal prediction depends on the degree of dependence between the conformal p-values (that it is strictly related to the stability of the underlying prediction algorithm).
-In a similar spirit, the solutions in \citet{cherubin2019} and \citet{solari2022} aim to combine dependent conformal prediction sets (rather than p-values) derived from different random splits or prediction algorithms. \citet{gasparin2024merging} extended this approach by incorporating a weighting system and including randomization.
+In a similar spirit, the solutions in \citet{cherubin2019} and \citet{solari2022} aim to combine dependent conformal prediction sets (rather than p-values) derived from different random splits or prediction algorithms.
+In particular, their approach relies on a majority vote strategy. \citet{gasparin2024merging} further extended their approach by introducing a weighting system and incorporating randomization.
+Other works aim to select or combine conformal prediction sets; see for example \citet{yang2024selection} and \citet{liang2024conformal}.